lepetit/SilkRoadx402/README.md

 SilkRoadx402 prohibits the sale of illegal software, malware, or tools that violate US regulations.
 The platform operates as a peer-to-peer marketplace with no liability for user-generated listings.

 **Platform Fees:**
-- 0.5% on compliant software transactions
+- 0.5% on standard software transactions
-- 35% on high-risk or non-compliant listings (used exclusively for SRx420 token buyback/burn, not profit)
+- 35% on high-risk listings (at platform discretion, used exclusively for SRx420 token buyback/burn, not profit)

 This dual-fee structure protects the platform from profiting off potentially problematic software.
+Non-compliant or illegal software will not be listed.

 ---